jguida941/ci-cd-bst-demo-github-actions/README.md

 - Duplicate inserts are rejected while new inserts stay ordered (insert tests).
 - Style and typing remain consistent with the shared guidelines.

-That combination is exactly what recruiters expect to see: fast feedback, reproducible environments, and a clear demonstration that regressions are caught before they reach production.
+That combination is good practice: fast feedback, reproducible environments, and a clear demonstration that regressions are caught before they reach production.

 ## Local Setup